Responsible Mineral Supply Chain Policy

 As part of our supply chain due diligence, NR shall take steps to assess and mitigate the various supply chain risks as recommended in the OECD Guidance Annex II Model Supply Chain Policy.
 These risks include the following:

-In order to ensure compliance with our commitment to a "conflict-free" and OECD aligned supply chain, NR has integrated the due-diligence for assessing our tungsten supply chain by establishing strong management and reporting systems to be in accordance with the OECD Guidance Annex II.
+In order to ensure compliance with our commitment to an OECD aligned supply chain, NR has integrated the due-diligence for assessing our tungsten supply chain by establishing strong management and reporting systems to be in accordance with the OECD Guidance Annex II.
 Our company President has been assigned responsibility for ensuring supply chain compliance.
 Our process includes a system of ongoing know-your-supplier due diligence and enhanced due diligence for areas in which material would potentially originate from or transit through a conflict affected high-risk area (CAHRA), and methods for mitigating risks that are identified in our supply chain.
 NR will ensure that training of management and all relevant employees is done at least annually.
 NR further commits to update supplier due diligence at least every 2 years, or sooner if the situation dictates.

 NR is a member of the Tungsten Industry - Conflict Minerals Council (TI-CMC).
-This requires us our participation in the the Responsible Minerals Assurance Process and also requires us to be regularly audited by an independent third party to ensure compliance.
+This requires us our participation in the Responsible Minerals Assurance Process and also requires us to be regularly audited by an independent third party to ensure compliance.
 Through these audits, NR displays transparency and our customers gain audit-based assurance that NR's supply chain due diligence policy is verifiable and effective.
 It also provides NR with additional direction for enhancement and opportunities to provide feedback to the outside auditors for continued improvement.
 It is NR policy to always maintain RMAP Conformant Tungsten Smelter status.

 NR communicates this sourcing policy to our suppliers and make it publicly available on our website.
 Additionally, NR requires our suppliers to commit to providing information, documentation, and accommodations for site visits as necessary to complete our due diligence as outlined in our basic due diligence and enhanced due diligence policies.